-This topic covers the performance characteristics of Storage Gateway and the ways in which you can maximize performance.
+This topic covers the performance characteristics of Storage Gateway and the ways you can maximize its efficiency.

 It is important to understand the basic performance characteristics of Storage Gateway:

 - Because there is transactional overhead for each file, Storage Gateway generally exhibits better performance with large files than with small files.
 Storage Gateway can only upload data as fast as your connection and the storage host allows.
 Storage Gateway buffers the data in local disk storage while waiting to upload to Oracle Cloud Infrastructure.
 Once a file is uploaded, the file's local copy can be removed from the cache to free up space.
 If file system cache space falls below 10 GB, application I/O and file/directory creation can fail.

 - Modifying a file involves uploading a whole new copy of that file.
-This behavior is not performant with frequently modified large files.
+This behavior is not efficient for frequently modified large files.

-- Storage Gateway does not support frequently modified files such as log, database, or virtual disks.
+- Storage Gateway does not support frequently modified files such as logs, databases, or virtual disks.
 Storage Gateway depends on the closing of a file to trigger an upload of that file.
 If a file never closes or is modified frequently, the upload event cannot successfully occur.

 - Upload throughput to Object Storage (WAN) is typically slower than NFS client throughput (LAN).
 As a result, Storage Gateway can accumulate a large amount of data that is pending upload.

 Factors That Affect Performance

-Follow the documented best practices to get the maximum performance benefits from Storage Gateway: Best Practices for Using Storage Gateway.
+To get the maximum performance benefits from Storage Gateway, follow the practices documented at Best Practices for Using Storage Gateway.

 In addition to having sufficient memory and file system cache space, Oracle recommends that you use SSDs to help improve NFS ingestion rate.

 Storage Gateway is tuned for maximum upload and download performance by default.
 No additional tuning is needed.